Last Updated on December 7, 2019 by Christine Kaaloa

 Taipei has several night markets, which showcase endless varieties of foods.
 Although Shillin Night Market was my favorite, Raohe Night Market is one I feel you’ll find street foods which are en-vogue for Taipei.
 The streets are absolutely packed.
 Tables and chairs are set up in the middle of the street.
 Each hawker has their own type of style.. their own sauces and flavors.
 Sometimes they prepare it just a little differently.
 There’s a general rule of thumb when you eat.
 When you’re in Taiwan, when you see a crowd,..
 It means that the food there is really good.

-In Taiwan you’ll find jelly drinks are popular.
+In Taiwan you’ll find boba and jelly drinks are popular and ubiquitous.
 Taiwan is the home of bubble tea, a drink loved by Taiwanese and travelers alike.
 This milky tea was originally designed with tapioca balls so that you could “chew your drink”.

 Shilin Night Market